artyom-vetlugin/ClosetAssistant/VISION.md

 - Selecting a suggestion opens a collage with the three items.
 - **Save Look** stores the outfit with a timestamp and a generated name (e.g., "Casual #3").
 - Saved looks appear in **Saved Outfits** list.
+- From **Saved Outfits**, I can click the outfit name to rename it inline (saves on blur/Enter, with optimistic UI).
+- From **Saved Outfits**, I can export the outfit collage as a PNG image for sharing.

 ### 5.5 Log Today's Outfit